 ☑ Discuss new projects and plans for the upcoming year;

 ☑ Open the floor for Q&A or comments;

 ☑ Organize a team building activity: A night of laser tag

-A company’s onboarding practices are, simply put, a structured action plan highlighting the steps and procedures to follow during the early stages of a new hire’s journey, playing an important role within employee retention strategies.
+Great onboarding is, simply put, a structured action plan highlighting the steps and procedures to follow during the early stages of a new joiner’s onboarding experience, playing an important role within employee retention strategies.
 The checklists provided in this article are relevant to any market or industry, serving the purpose of organizing essential steps for HR and project managers to follow.

-However, it is important to note that effective onboarding goes beyond lists and forms.
-Remember that it is about creating an experience—making new employees feel welcomed, immersing them into the company culture and fostering real connections.
+However, it is important to note that a strong onboarding experience goes beyond lists and forms.
+Remember that it is about making new joiners feel welcomed, immersing them into the company culture and fostering real connections.

-In this article, we understand the importance of the onboarding process and the long term benefits an effective onboarding process can have on employee performance and retention.
-Although the onboarding process is critical, it can be lengthy to implement all the essential steps manually, while tailoring each stage to a specific organization and industry.
-We’re here to offer you an easy way to customize your onboarding process—Softstart is an app to help you ideate, implement and review the onboarding experiences under one roof.
-Make sure to sign up and find out more!
+In this article, we understand the importance of onboarding experiences and the long term benefits this can have on employee performance and retention.
+Although onboarding is critical, we know it can be time-consuming to implement all the essential steps manually, while tailoring each stage to a specific organization and industry.
+We’re here to offer you an easy way to create engaging onboarding experiences—Softstart is a platform to help you ideate, implement and review all under one roof.